-10 separate key registers.
+10 separate base registers.
 Standards guarantee a coherent system.

 Digital innovations.
 Online and offline intertwined.
 Opportunities and risks.
 Privacy and safety.
 Equality and democracy: important values.